barnacl437/blog/article/post-exam.md

 ---

-also, from this post, i'll name the articles the different way--not using the numbers anymore, but a (sometimes subtracted) corresponding title. it would be a fuss to remember which number was for the last post, and sometimes numeral skippers may occur.
+> also, from this post, i'll name *the article files* (shown on url) the different way--not using the numbers anymore, but a (sometimes subtracted) corresponding title. it would be a fuss to remember which number was for the last post, and sometimes numeral skippers may occur.